woosting/linux/contents/block-devices/btrfs.md

 $ btrfs subvolume snapshot <path/to/source> <path/to/target>
 ```

-> Notes:
-> - Snapshots can only be made of subvolumes (so originals have to be created as such)!
+> NOTE: Snapshots can only be made of subvolumes (so originals have to be created as such)!

-> - Snapshots become individual subvolumes themselves.
+> NOTE: Snapshots become individual subvolumes themselves.

 ## Delete subvolumes